 Thus, we aim to contribute to one of the grand global challenges: ensuring food security and a sustainable supply with plant-based raw materials.

 CEPLAS focusses on sharing our research approaches and results with society.
 Therefore, we developed various formats to inform about the science that is going on in our cluster.
-In our monthly series „Planter’s Punch“ CEPLAS early career researchers present their research topics in easy words in small notes, comics or videos.
+In our regular series „Planter’s Punch“ CEPLAS early career researchers present their research topics in easy words in small notes, comics or videos.

 Our media library offers several films about CEPLAS research topics and numerous press releases.